Back to top

 How does anxiety feel?

-When you are anxious, you may feel worried or stressed about the future.
+Everyone experiences anxiety differently.
+When you’re anxious, you may feel worried or stressed about something particular or about life in general.
 You may also:

 - have difficulty sleeping (insomnia)